MABDULAHAD-HUB/EduRansom/README.md

 ## Installation
 For detailed installation instructions, please see [INSTALL.md](INSTALL.md).

+## Setup Instructions

+Before running the ransomware script, ensure you have completed the following steps:

+1. *Gmail 2-Step Verification*:
+   - Enable 2-step verification on your Gmail account.
+This adds an extra layer of security to your account.
+   - To enable it, go to your Google Account settings, navigate to the *Security* section, and follow the instructions for setting up 2-step verification.

+2. *Generate App Password*:
+   - After enabling 2-step verification, create an app password specifically for this project.
+   - Go to the *Security* section of your Google Account.
+   - Under "Signing in to Google," find "App passwords."
+Select it, and you may need to sign in again.
+   - Choose the app (Mail) and device (Windows, macOS, etc.) for which you need the password and click *Generate*.
+   - Note the generated password, as it will be used in the script.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.